16 min read · Pillar Guide

 Why fiber cement, and why Hardie specifically

-Fiber cement is non-combustible (Class A), dimensionally stable, and long-lived — the right category for nearly every California climate and the only sound choice on fire-exposed parcels.
-Hardie's advantages within that category are a climate-specific product line, a strong factory-finish program with a long fade warranty, and a complete trim/accessory system that makes correct detailing achievable.
-Generic fiber cement can match it only when detailed to the same standard.
+Fiber cement is non-combustible (Class A), dimensionally stable, pest- and rot-resistant, and long-lived — the right category for nearly every California climate and the only sound choice on fire-exposed parcels.
+Within that category, Hardie's edge is a region-specific product line, a factory-finish program with a long fade warranty, and a full trim/accessory system that makes correct detailing achievable rather than improvised.
+Generic fiber cement siding can match Hardie's physics, but only when it's detailed to the same standard and backed by an equivalent finish ecosystem — which most low-cost lines aren't.
+The honest framing: you are not paying a premium for a logo, you are paying for a coordinated system that, installed correctly, removes the maintenance and fire-risk headaches of wood and the dating, melt-prone failures of vinyl.
+That system thinking is the throughline of this entire guide.

 HZ10: engineered for the West